-Do not use Estrogel: if you have or have ever had breast cancer, or if you suspect having it; if you have cancer which is sensitive to estrogens, such as cancer of the womb lining (endometrium), or if you suspect having it; if you have any unexplained vaginal bleeding; if you have excessive thickening of the womb lining (endometrial hyperplasia) that is not being treated; if you have or have ever had a blood clot in a vein (thrombosis), such as in the legs (deep venous thrombosis) or lungs (pulmonary embolism); if you have a blood clotting disorder (such as protein C, protein S, or antithrombin deficiency); if you have or recently have had a disease caused by blood clots in the arteries, such as a heart attack, stroke or angina; if you have or have ever had a liver disease and your liver function tests have not returned to normal; if you have a rare blood problem called "porphyria" which is passed down in families (inherited); if you are allergic (hypersensitive) to estradiol or any other ingredients of this medicine.
-If any of the above conditions appear for the first time while using Estrogel, stop using it at once and consult your doctor immediatelu.
+Do not use Estrogel: if you have or have had breast cancer, or suspect that you have breast cancer; if you have a cancer that is estrogen-sensitive, such as cancer of the womb lining (endometrial cancer), or if you suspect that you have such a cancer; if you have unexpected vaginal bleeding; if you have severe thickening of the womb lining (endometrial hyperplasia) and are not being treated for it; if you have or have had a blood clot in a vein (thrombosis), such as in the leg (deep vein thrombosis) or in the lungs (pulmonary embolism); if you have a blood clotting disorder (e.g. protein C, protein S or antithrombin deficiency); if you have or have recently had an illness caused by blood clots in an artery, e.g. myocardial infarction (heart attack), stroke or angina; if you have or have had a liver disease and your liver function tests have not returned to normat; if you have a rare blood disorder called porphyria, which runs in family (hereditary); if you are allergic to the active substance or any of the other ingredients of this medicine.
+If any of these conditions occur for the first time while using Estrogel, you should stop using it immediately and see your doctor right away.